covcom/304CEM/01 Introduction to ECMAScript 6/Alternative Environments/README.md

 # Code Editors

-The lab activities are based on the use of the **Cloud 9** IDE however ther are other options.
+The lab activities are based on the use of the **codeanywhere** IDE however ther are other options.
 This document introduces some alternatives together with hint and tips for their use.

 ## Operating Systems